awgn/cat/README.md

     * Read
     * ...

-* provides instances of standard C++14 types for the above-mentioned type classes.
+* includes instances of standard C++14 and Technical Specification (TS) containers/types for the above-mentioned type classes.

 ### Notes